Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-“One important KPI every sales manager should track is revenue per deal,” says Jonathan Aufray of Growth Hackers.
-“A lot of sales managers focus on the number of deals they close but forget about how much revenue they bring per deal.”
+Jonathan Aufray of Growth Hackers says that this metric is crucial because “a lot of sales managers focus on the number of deals they close but forget about how much revenue they bring per deal.”

-Maxburst’s Andrew Ruditser recommends tracking monthly sales growth: “This measures your revenue on a monthly basis, keeping you aware of if your sales are increasing or decreasing each month.”
+Maxburst’s Andrew Ruditser recommends tracking monthly sales growth because it “keeps you aware of if your sales are increasing or decreasing each month.”

 “It’s important to track your monthly sales growth because it will help you identify which strategies are increasing your revenue—and which are not.
 If your sales increase one month but then decrease the next, you know you must change your strategy to make it increase again.”

-“One of the most important sales KPIs that needs to be tracked by any kind of company is the average profit margin,” says Premium Joy’s Hassan Alnassir.
-“A business is ultimately all about the bottom line, and the key metric to evaluate that is the profit ratio for the offerings.”
+Premium Joy’s Hassan Alnassir points out that a “business is ultimately all about the bottom line, and the key metric to evaluate that is the profit ratio for the offerings.”

-“Customer lifetime value (CLV) refers to the amount of value a buyer provides over his/her lifetime as a customer,” says Hima Pujara of Your Team In India.
-“Every sales manager should measure CLV at regular intervals to maintain business sustainability.”
+Hima Pujara of Your Team in India says that “every sales manager should measure CLV at regular intervals to maintain business sustainability.”

 “I think the most important sales KPI should be existing customer/client retention,” says Rachael Jessney of Atelier.